Saving & Spending Home & Auto

 artursfoto/Adobe male worker installing insulation on roof

-December is one of the twinkliest seasons, so it’s a good time to check on your light fixtures to confirm each is functioning properly.
+December is one of the twinkliest seasons, so it's a good time to check your light fixtures and confirm that each is functioning properly.

-Then, make sure your home is ready for frigid temperatures by resealing your windows and making sure the insulation can stand up to freezing winds.
+Then, prepare your home for frigid temperatures by resealing your windows and ensuring the insulation can withstand freezing winds.

 Check that your attic is properly insulated and insulation hasn't been knocked out of place throughout the year.
 Additionally, bring in a pest service to guarantee that mice won't try to make your home their winter home.